List of teams and organizations in DC Comics: Task Force X

+Terrifics

+The Terrifics are an organization appearing in American comic books published by DC Comics.
+They debuted during "The New Age of DC Heroes" line in The Terrifics #3 and were created by Jeff Lemire and Ivan Reis.

+When Simon Stagg had Metamorpho transmute himself into the Nth Metal in order to access the Dark Multiverse, Mister Terrific and Plastic Man showed up in order to thwart this plan which led to them and Metamorpho being pulled into the Dark Multiverse.
+They end up meeting a young girl named Phantom Girl and find a hologram from Tom Strong stating that they are needed to save the Dark Multiverse.
+Once all four of them leave, they are found to be cosmically tethered to each other as a side effect of being in the Dark Multiverse.
+The group stays together until they can find a way to break the bond and explore the Dark Multiverse.

 Thunderers of Qward

-The Thunderers of Qward are an organization appearing in American comic books published by DC Comics.

 The Thunderers of Qward are flying Qwardian warriors who are equipped with throwable weapons shaped like lightning bolts that turn into a form of energy called "Qwa" when thrown.

 Thunderers of Qward in other media

 A Thunderer of Qward appears as a playable character in Lego Batman 3: Beyond Gotham.

 Time Masters

-The Time Masters are an organization appearing in American comic books published by DC Comics.

 The Time Masters are a team led by Rip Hunter who specialize in protecting the timestream.
 Their original members also included Hunter's girlfriend Bonnie Baxter, Bonnie's sister Corky Baxter, and Jeff Smith.
 They would later be replaced by Rip Hunter's second team, the Linear Men.

 Time Masters in other media

 The Time Masters appear in Legends of Tomorrow.

+U

+The Untouchables

+This group first appeared as The Intangibles in DC Comics Presents #58 (June 1983).
+They were renamed The Untouchables in The Outsiders #2 (December 1985).

 W

 Weaponers of Qward

-The Weaponers of Qward are an organization appearing in American comics published by DC Comics.

-The Weaponers of Qward are a group of Qwardian smiths and engineers that seem to have a military structure.
+The Weaponers of Qward are Qwardian smiths and engineers that seem to have a military structure.
 Their most noteworthy warriors are the Thunderers, flying warriors that are equipped with throwable weapons shaped like lightning bolts that turn into a form of energy called "Qwa" when thrown.
-This energy is the Weaponers' primary weapon and can harm even Superman.
-They also have yellow shields.
-The Qwardians have legends of fierce energy-creatures called Qwa-angels; whether these exist or not is unknown.
-It is mentioned in one of their earliest appearances that the Chief Weaponer is called Kalmin.
-The Weaponers also possess advanced technology, the development of which was motivated over the centuries by their attempts to develop a weapon powerful enough to open a mysterious artifact called the "Golden Obelisk of Qward".
-They created a yellow "power ring" for the supervillain Sinestro, a former Green Lantern who had been exiled to their universe for using his power to take over his world.
-He was their ally against their long-time foes, the Green Lantern Corps from the positive-matter universe, who have opposed their attempts to conquer their universe several times (including kidnapping Olivia Reynolds on more than one occasion, in attempts to harness her U-Mind to access the Ergono power).
-The Weaponers have also clashed with the Justice League of America and other DC Comics superheroes.
+The Weaponers created a yellow "power ring" for the supervillain Sinestro, a former Green Lantern who had been exiled to their universe for using his power to take over his world.